react-native-webview/react-native-webview/docs/Reference.md

 ### `suppressMenuItems`[⬆](#props-index)

-Allowes to suppress menu item from the default context menu.
+Allows to suppress menu item from the default context menu.

 Possible values are: